rgrannell1/mole/README.md

 ### Usage

-mole extracts Chrome's history files as JSON to be consumed by downstream tools.
+mole extracts Chrome's history files as JSON to be consumed by downstream tools like jq and gron.
 It also performs joins on the various tables to give the most information possible per-entry.

 ```
 downloads